-From September 2017 the Birth Rites Collection is now hosted by the Department of Midwifery, King's College, London.
-This is part of the Florence Nightingale Faculty of Nursing, Midiwfery and Palliative Care.
+Since september 2017 Birth Rites Collection is now hosted by the Department of Midwifery, part of the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care at King’s College London.
 We are extremely excited to have been so warmly welcomed by the Department of Midwifery.

-On the night!
-Screening and announcement of the winner of the Birth Rites Competition for New Work 2018, 7.00 pm.
+On the 25th January we held an amazing launch night at Kings college, London!
+This included a screening and announcement of the winner of the Birth Rites Competition for New Work 2018.

 Amy Dignam, Clarissa Borges, Seema Kohli, Alison O'Neill, W.K.
 Lyhne, Lauren McLaughlin, Tae Eun Ahn, Paula Chambers, Jon Purnell, Sandra Bouguerch, Jennifer Campbell, Jennifer Bishop, Janice Howard, Wai Pong Lui, Frances Megan Wynne, Sara Niroobakhsh, Clare Charnley, Stefanie Ferraz.